amandaleee/empty_set_personal/README.md

 docker-compose exec python pipenv run python manage.py collectstatic
 ```

+Your application should now be available at http://localhost.

+**If you are a docker-machine user**, your app is probably available at http://192.68.99.100.

 #### Notes

 If you are a docker-machine user, you may need to create a new and separate NFS